Cham, Switzerland: Industry

 Cham has an unemployment rate of 2.05%.
 As of 2005, there were 206 people employed in the primary economic sector and about 68 businesses involved in this sector.
 2,151 people are employed in the secondary sector and there are 179 businesses in this sector.
 4,900 people are employed in the tertiary sector, with 783 businesses in this sector.

 For most of Cham's history, farming and light industry were the main sources of income.
 The Lorze River has always been a key for the development of the city.
 The first recorded watermill in Cham was built in 1279.
 About 1641 a dyeing and bleaching operation was built along the river.
 In 1657 a paper mill was built, which partly mechanized in the 1720s and had the first paper machine in 1840.
 Following several mergers and expansions, this factory became the first Swiss wood pulp factory.
 In the 20th century it became Papierfabrik Cham AG, the largest company in Cham.

 In 1863, a cotton spinning and weaving company opened in Cham.
 Following a major fire in 1888 the factory closed, but the dormitories for child laborers for the factory are now a children's home.

 In 1864, Cham was connected to the Zürich-Lucerne train line.
 In 1866, the American Page family founded the Anglo-Swiss Condensed Milk Company in Cham to take advantage of this new rail line.
 The company initially produced only condensed milk, but soon grew to produce other milk products.
 In 1905, it merged with the Farine Lactée Henri Nestlé Company to form Nestlé.
 The company expanded rapidly; by 1907, they had over 1,000 milkmen in 44 locations.
 In 1913 a conflict over money between the factory and the milkmen led to a strike and weakened the company.
 Following World War I, the company faced financial crisis and began to shut down production in Cham.

 In 1905, one-third of the population worked in agriculture, while half worked in industry.
 By 1955, nearly two-thirds of the population worked in industry.
 In the following year, industrial jobs decreased while the central location and low taxes encouraged a growth in service industries.
-In 2001, 80% of the businesses and 58% of the jobs are in service industries, while 40% are in manufacturing.
+In 2001, 80% of the businesses and 58% of the jobs were in service industries, while 40% were in manufacturing.